-Best SSDs: Q3 2016by Billy Tallis on November 21, 2016 9:15 AM EST
+Best SSDs: Holiday 2016by Billy Tallis on November 21, 2016 9:15 AM EST

 As always, the prices shown are merely a snapshot at the time of writing.
 We make no attempt to predict when or where the best discounts will be.
 Instead, this guide should be treated as a baseline against which deals can be compared.
 All of the drives recommended here are models we have tested in at least one capacity or form factor, but in many cases we have not tested every capacity and form factor.
 For drives not mentioned in this guide, our SSD Bench database can provide performance information and comparisons.

 Premium SATA drives: Samsung 850 Pro and SanDisk Extreme Pro